 250 Joralemon Street

-Don Forchelli Professor of Law and Director of the Center for the Study of Law, Language and Cognition, Brooklyn Law School
+Lawrence Solan, Don Forchelli Professor of Law and Director of the Center for the Study of Law, Language and Cognition at Brooklyn Law School

 CLE Credit Offered

-This course provides 1.5 CLE credits in the State of New York.
+The program provides 2 CLE credits in the State of New York.
 Partial credit is not available.
-The credits are transitional and non-transitional and the category is Ethics.
+The credits are transitional and non-transitional, and the category is Ethics.

-.
-The program is free of charge for faculty and students, as well as for graduates who are members of the 2015-16 BLS Alumni Association or the 1901 Society.
-The fee for all others to attend is $30.
-Our financial aid policy is available at www.brooklaw.edu/financialaidcle
+Register at www.brooklaw.edu/cognition-roundtable3 by September 14.
+The program is free of charge for faculty and students, as well as for graduates who are members of the 1901 Society.
+The cost of the program, regardless of whether you attend for CLE credit, is $40.
+Brooklyn Law School may offer financial assistance to participants who meet certain qualifications.
+Our financial aid policy is available at www.brooklaw.edu/financialaidcle.

 Copies of Girl Walks Out of a Bar (SelectBooks) will be available for purchase.